 Whenever a Greek friend tells me he has ekkremotita (a tiny thing in abeyance) or I’m reminded of the Spanish word sobremesa (a moment of chit chat after a family meal) my soul feels suddenly, strangely, cosmically understood.

 I think of this project as the love child of my German linguistic education and a job connecting me with people from all over the World.

-I’ll keep it up because it’s fun, because it’s therapeutic and because the Internet should keep being a place that makes you feel less alone.
+I’ll keep it up because it’s fun, because it’s therapeutic and because the Internet should be a place that makes you feel less alone.

 Oh, and there’s Instagram, too.

 They are now, I guess.

 I don’t encourage you to use them in official university papers, though ;-)

 If you’ve ever taken German classes you’re probably familiar with sentences like “I can’t explain why it is like that.
 It just is.
 The German language is full of exceptions”.

 So if I built a word that looks terribly wrong, I plead the exception-amendment and declare that it’s actually terribly right.